szemenyeim/DynEnv/README.md

 The full state contains the following:

 - Robots **[x, y, cos(angle), sin(angle), team, fallen or penalized]**
-- Balls **[x, y, ball owned team ID]**
+- Balls **[x, y, ball owned team ID, closest robot status]**

 If the observation is full state, the robot's own position is returned in a separate list, and both axes are flipped and angles rotated 180 degrees for team -1.
 Moreover, in this case the ball owned flag indicates whether the ball is owned by the robot's team, or the opponent.

 The partial observation contains the following for each robot:

-- Balls: **[x, y, radius, ball owned status]**
+- Balls: **[x, y, radius, ball owned status, closest robot status]**
 - Robots (self not included): **[x, y, cos(angle), sin(angle), team, fallen or penalized]**
 - Goalposts: **[x, y, radius]**
 - Crosses: **[x, y, radius]**
 - Lines: **[x1, y1, x2, y2]**
 - Center circle: **[x, y, radius]**

-sigthingType can be Normal, Distant or Partial.
-In this case, the positions and angles are returned relative to the robot's position and head angle.
+In the partiel sighting case, the positions and angles are returned relative to the robot's position and head angle.

 The image observations contain 2D images of semantic labels.
 The images have 4 binary channels: